kazunori279/Fluent-Dashboard/README.md

 ### Option B: Use with fluent-plugin-out-https:

 In this option, you can use the spreadsheet as a dashboard for any event log collected by Fluentd.
-But please note the spreadsheet can accept only one event log per a few seconds.
-You would need some other plugins to aggregate the logs before passing them to the spreadsheet.

 1. [Configure a host for Fluentd installation](https://www.google.com/url?q=http://docs.fluentd.org/articles/before-install&usd=2&usg=ALhdy2-Eq3wSUPNxaZr13oC2Mt5UssbUhw)
 2. Download [fluent-plugin-out-https](https://www.google.com/url?q=https://github.com/kazunori279/fluent-plugin-out-https&usd=2&usg=ALhdy28zgZOuf3L6f8uw3RZDVZefvDH1eA)